m-Py/bayesEd/README.md

 in favor of the null as compared to the null hypothesis, I set the argument `BF10` to `FALSE`; run the code to see what happens when this is not done .

+Using the function `marginal_likelihood` from the package `bayesEd`, we can compute this Bayes factor as the ratio of two marginal likelihoods:

+    null_marginal <- dt(tvalue, df = groupn * 2 - 2)
+    alt_marginal <- marginal_likelihood(tvalue, n1 = groupn, n2 = groupn)
+    BF01 <- null_marginal / alt_marginal
+    BF01

+    ##        t
+    ## 4.006515

+Here, the probability of the data under the null hypothesis is given by the probability density function for the t distribution `dt`.
+To compute the probability of the data under the alternative hypothesis, we use the function `marginal_likelihood`.
+As the previous functions that we saw (`visualize_prior` and `visualize_predictions`), `marginal_likelihood` also has an argument `alternative` that specifies the prior distribution for the alternative hypothesis.
+It also has the same Cauchy default.

 I encourage to use the package `BayesFactor` to compute Bayes factors for the t-test that offers more functionality like, for example, the